By: Kristin Bourne

 It might be the Meads Bay scene that makes me smile the most (with exception to all of the Meads Bay action and boatrace on Anguilla Carnival's August Thursday ;-)

-As you enter Meads Bay by the little fishing boat under the tamarind tree, you are amidst Malliouhana which is currently closed and under renovation.
+As you enter Meads Bay by the little fishing boat under the tamarind tree, you are amidst Malliouhana, one of Anguilla's most iconic luxury hotels.

-First up is Carimar.
+First up is Carimar (seen in video below).
 Carimar's stark white building with contrasting dark wood, wrapped up by beautiful greenery and flowers is a very pretty sight.

-This moderate hotel has a loyal following.
+This moderately-priced hotel has a loyal following.
 While I've never slept there, I've spent time in several of the units of friends who have stayed there.
 They return time after time, happily.

 They are lovely and comfortable and if you are looking for moderate pricing and want to be directly on Meads Bay, this is your spot.
 You can read more from Nori on the Anguilla hotel Carimar here.